Rame Head

-Rame Head or Ram Head (Penn an Hordh) is a coastal headland, southwest of the village of Rame in southeast Cornwall, United Kingdom.
+Rame Head or Ram Head (Penn an Hordh) is a coastal headland, southwest of the village of Rame in southeast Cornwall, England, United Kingdom.
 It is part of the larger Rame Peninsula.

 History and antiquities

 The natural site was used for a promontory fort ('cliff castle') in the Iron Age and the narrow neck of land was further excavated on the landward side with a central causeway, still visible.
 The eastern part retains traces of round house platforms, though damaged by wartime construction.
 The headland has a prominent chapel, dedicated to St Michael, as are many early Christian headland sites in the region, accessible by a steep footpath.

 The chapel was first licensed for Mass in 1397 and is on the site of a much earlier and ancient, Celtic, hermitage.
 It remains as an intact shell and was originally lime-washed so that it stood out on the headland.
 Ordwulf, who was the owner of vast estates in the West Country and was the uncle of King Ethelred the Unready, gave Rame to Tavistock Abbey (which Ordwulf had founded) in 981, meaning the parish was technically in Devon until the modern period.